fanoframework/fanoframework.github.io/security/handling-cors/index.md

 Constructor of `TCorsMiddleware` expects `ICors` interface instance which responsible to handle CORS request.

+## Built-in ICors implementation

+Fano Framework provides two built-in `ICors` implementation.
-`TNullCors` is `ICors` implementation which simply allow all CORS request without restriction, while `TCors` class is implementation which can be configured to selectively apply restriction.
+- `TNullCors`, `ICors` implementation which simply allow all CORS request without restriction.
+- `TCors` class is implementation which can be configured to selectively apply restriction.

 ## Register CORS middleware with container